Do expats from Missouri still need to pay state taxes?

 TLDR:

-No Missouri taxes likely if:
+No Missouri state income tax is likely if:

-You likely owe Missouri taxes if:
+You likely owe Missouri state income tax if:

-- You earned income from Missouri sources (even as a non-resident).
+- You earned income from Missouri sources (even as a nonresident).

 Understanding Missouri's tax residency rules